Youtini's Essential Six Books Every Star Wars Fan Should Read First

 Following an unspeakable tragedy known only as The Great Disaster, Light of the Jedi introduces us to the heroic Jedi and the steadfast Republic as they attempt to discover the source of the growing threat in the galaxy known to us only as the Nihil.
 Aside from beginning the most impactful era of Star Wars publishing since the Disney acquisition, Light of the Jedi is an essential entrance to anyone beginning to read Star Wars books for its brilliant plot, fleshed out character relationships, and impact of the future of a galaxy far, far away.

-With these foundational books under your belt, you should be armed with a better understanding of the EU.
+With these foundational books under your belt, you should be armed with a better understanding of Star Wars books.
 From here, you can decide where you want to travel next.
 No single path works for everyone.
 That’s why we created our ultimate guides to point you to the best Star Wars books of all time and reading collections so you can browse stories by character, theme, or genre.
-And don’t forget to check our release schedule to stay up to date on the newest additions to the EU.
+And don’t forget to check our release schedule to stay up to date on the newest additions to our favorite galaxy.